-- (i) Minimum 3 hours per class session. - (ii) Minimum 360 hours of class, over no less than 30 calendar weeks. - (iii) Rest time does not count as part of the Part Day class hours. - (iv) Part Day classrooms that have closures that cause them to fall below 360 hours must develop a plan, in advance, to ensure they meet the minimum annual dosage requirements. - (v) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (b) School Day - (i) Minimum 5.5 hours per class session - (ii) Four or five days per week - (iii) Minimum 1,000 hours of class, over no less than 30 calendar weeks.
-RCW 43.216.010(16)
+- (1) Contractors must ensure ECEAP providers implement an early learning framework to plan developmentally appropriate early childhood education.
+This framework informs the environment, daily routine, curriculum, adultchild interactions, guidance, screening and referral, assessment and individualization, and parent-teacher conferences. - (2) Contractors must ensure the following dosages of class time for each model offered: - (a) Part Day - (i) Minimum 3 hours per class session. - (ii) Minimum 360 hours of class, over no less than 30 calendar weeks. - (iii) Rest time does not count as part of the Part Day class hours. - (iv) Part Day classrooms that have closures that cause them to fall below 360 hours must develop a plan, in advance, to ensure they meet the minimum annual dosage requirements. - (v) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (b) School Day - (i) Minimum 5.5 hours per class session - (ii) Four or five days per week - (iii) Minimum 1,000 hours of class, per year.
+RCW 43.216.010(16) - (iv) Programs may count up to 10 closure days toward the minimum 1000 hours for activities such as parent-teacher conferences that are planned and scheduled by ECEAP staff for the purpose of discussing children's educational needs or progress, screening days, family orientation, and events where families and children are engaged in educational activities under the direction of ECEAP staff. - (v) School Day classrooms that have closures that cause them to fall below 1000 hours must develop a plan, to ensure they meet the minimum annual dosage requirements. - (vi) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (c) Working Day is intended to serve eligible working or student families' year-round.
+Program hours must be offered to meet the needs of the eligible working or student families in the community. - (i) Class is open a minimum of 10 hours per day, five days per week, year-round. - (ii) Ensure a minimum 2,000 hours of class available per year.
+RCW 43.216.010(13) - (iii) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (iv) Working day classrooms that have closures that cause them to fall below 2,000 hours must develop a plan, to ensure they meet the minimum annual dosage requirements. - (3) Working Day classes may modify instruction and class schedules during: - (a) Tribal, State, and Federal holidays - (b) Tribal government closures - (c) Tribal Cultural Events - (d) School breaks

-- (iv) When school is canceled for parent-teacher conferences and transportation is not provided, Contractors may count up to 10 days toward the 1,000 minimum hours. - (v) School Day classrooms that have closures that cause them to fall below 1000 hours must develop a plan, in advance, to ensure they meet the minimum annual dosage requirements. - (vi) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (c) Working Day is intended to serve eligible working or student families' year-round.
-Program hours must be offered to meet the needs of the eligible working or student families in the community. - (i) Class is open a minimum of 10 hours per day, five days per week, year-round. - (ii) Ensure a minimum 2,370 hours of class available per year.
-RCW 43.216.010(13) - (iii) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (iv) Working day classrooms that have closures that cause them to fall below 2,370 hours must develop a plan, in advance, to ensure they meet the minimum annual dosage requirements. - (4) B-3 and PreK ECEAP Working Day classes may modify instruction and class schedules during: - (a) Tribal, State, and Federal holidays - (b) Tribal government closures - (c) Tribal Cultural Events - (d) School breaks - (e) Staff professional development and wellness activities - (f) If proposed activities result in a contractor being unable to meet the minimum annual dosage requirements, prior approval is required from DCYF. - (5) At sites that offer wrap-around childcare in addition to ECEAP, contractors must specify on the ELMS Class Info page which hours are ECEAP hours.
-During ECEAP hours, sites must follow all ECEAP requirements. - (6) Daily transportation to and from the classroom does not count as part of class hours.
+- (e) Staff professional development and wellness activities - (f) If proposed activities result in a contractor being unable to meet the minimum annual dosage requirements, prior approval is required from DCYF. - (4) At sites that offer wrap-around childcare in addition to ECEAP, contractors must specify on the ELMS Class Info page which hours are ECEAP hours.
+During ECEAP hours, sites must follow all ECEAP requirements. - (5) Daily transportation to and from the classroom does not count as part of class hours.

-PAO-31 Comprehensive Services
+PAO-29 Comprehensive Services